mattermost/docs/source/help/messaging/sending-messages.rst

 Messages
 ================

 Sending messages and replying to messages are important ways to keep conversations active with your team.
 You can edit and delete messages after you have sent them.
-You can also generate and share links to any message in Mattermost.
+You can also share links to any message in Mattermost.

 Sending Messages
 -----------------